biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 <h2 class="post-subtitle">Representation of Multivariate Distributions</h2>

 We earlier saw that a joint distribution with $N$ binary random variables requires at most $2^{N}-1$ variables for its complete speicfication.
 This is the most general case, where each of the $N$ variables is dependent on other random variables.
+This sentence is not clear!?
 If these names these random variables $X_1, X_2, \ldots, X_N$, then the joint distribution can be written as the following,
 $$
 p(x_1, x_2, \ldots, x_N) = p(x_N \vert x_{N-1}, x_{N-2}, \ldots, x_1) p(x_{N-1} \vert x_{N-2}, \ldots, x_1) \cdots p(x_{2} \vert x_1) p(x_1)
 $$